When learning to draw heads, one of the easiest things you can start out with is a side profile drawing.

 - Draw more detailed hair

-- Add wrinkles to show age (older people)
+- Add wrinkles to show age (check out my article on drawing wrinkles)

 - Draw little shadows on the face with crosshatching